What Are Lemons?

 With their distinct sour taste, lemons add a bold flavor to many recipes.
 Lemon is a popular ingredient in cooking and baking, and you can use almost every part of this versatile fruit.

-A simple lemon wedge can add a soothing and refreshing flavor to water and tea.
+A simple lemon wedge can add a refreshing flavor to water and tea.

 Hummus, which originated in the Middle East and is now popular worldwide, is traditionally made with lemon juice (as well as chickpeas, tahini, and garlic.)

 Preserved lemons are part of traditional Moroccan cuisine.
 And in India, lemon pickle is a condiment.

 Lemon juice and zest, often paired with butter or oil, is a crucial ingredient in many popular seafood and meat dishes as well as desserts.